What’s the Army Foundation College like?

 And is the welfare ‘outstanding’?

-Even though the college has a high grade for welfare, there have been many complaints that staff have abused recruits:
+There have been many complaints that staff have abused recruits:

 What’s daily life like?